TWO KINDS OF RIGHTEOUSNESS

 22 in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight– (NKJV).

-On the contrary, man’s righteousness fluctuates and is unstable or temporal because it is based on man’s imperfect nature and works.
+On the contrary, man’s righteousness is fluctuating, vacillating, unstable, or temporal because it is based on man’s imperfect nature and works.

-The problem is not with the good works or righteous acts we do but with the sinful nature we inherited at a natural birth.
+The problem is not with the good works or righteous acts we do, but with the sin nature we inherited at natural birth.

-We were all born sinners with impure, imperfect, sinful, and depraved nature (Rom.
+We all were born as sinners with impure, imperfect, sinful and depraved nature (Rom.
 5:19).
-Therefore, nothing can come out of us that can be pure, perfect, and pleasant in God’s sight.
+Therefore, there is nothing that can come out of us that can be absolutely pure, perfect and pleasant in God’s sight.

 Job queries, “Who can bring a clean thing out of an unclean?
 No one!”
 (Job 14:4 NKJV).